Tutorial | Export preprocessed data (for time series models)#

 Before creating a notebook to export the preprocessed data, we must train and deploy a time series model in our project.

-From the top navigation bar, go to the Visual Analyses menu and open the Quick time series modeling of Adj_close on train analysis.
+1. From the Machine Learning menu of the top navigation bar, go to the Visual ML menu, and open the Quick time series modeling of Adj_close on train analysis.

 You will be automatically redirected to the Flow where the Predict Adj_close model has been added.